min2ha/ukwa-site/content/target/22829/index.en.md

   "subject": null
 }

-# Zuffar Haq on Facebook (Liberal Democrats candidate for Harborough)

 Zuffar Haq stood as Liberal Democrats candidate for Harborough at the 2015 General Election but was not elected.